HBTonyG/MyAIAgent/TRAINING_GUIDE.md

   - Large projects may need higher budgets (e.g., 200k-500k tokens)

 - **Config File Not Found:**
-  - The agent auto-detects config relative to MyAIAgent installation
+  - The agent auto-detects config files from the package installation
-  - If running from project directory, config path should be relative to MyAIAgent
+  - Default configs are automatically found (e.g., `config/project_improvement.yaml`)
-  - Use absolute path if needed: `python3 ~/Code/MyAIAgent/main.py improve ~/Code/MyAIAgent/config/project_improvement.yaml`
+  - You can override with a custom config file path if needed

 - **Project Path Issues:**
   - Default project path is current directory (`.`)